It worked like a champ And it illustrates a point Greetings my friends.

 You're trying to sell this on the basis that we need the NAACP.

-NAACB got nothing to do with the energy program.
+NAACP got nothing to do with the energy program.

-I'm just doing my Sotomayor impersonation here.
+I'm just doing my sodomy or impersonation here.

-Um neither of them.
+Neither of them.

-By the way, for Senator Biden.
+By the way, for Senator Biden, let's see, Cisco Systems.

-They make routers, among other things for computer systems.
+They make routers, among other things, for computer systems.

-Cisco Systems uh has reduced its head count.
+Cisco Systems has reduced its headcount.

-They Cisco cutting 600 to 700 jobs.
+Cisco cutting 600 to 700 jobs.

 I say take a look around.